Wash & Fold

 Your life is busy, and to-do lists are getting longer and longer.
 Let us help you get back to the valuable things in life that matter.

 We just made our Wash – Dry – Fold service more convenient than ever!
-Just choose the right plan for you (per bag or monthly subscription) and how you would like the service delivered (at the store or free pick up and delivery).
+Just choose the right bag for you and how you would like the service delivered (at the store or free pick up and delivery).

 A one time charge of $7.50 will be applied to the first service for the bag.